DeeptiDaisy/WebDesign-08/readme.md

 - i have used different selectors & classes to target the elements and style them as per the designs .

--Here i specifically used *clip-path property to style an image which is worth practice.
+- Here i specifically used *clip-path property* to style an image which is worth practice.

 > Images Folder